Grounds for temporary layoff

 Laying off means that an employer reduces an employee’s working hours and pay, but the employment relationship is not terminated.
 A temporary layoff may only be imposed for financial or production-related reasons, or because of a temporary diminishing in the employer’s potential for offering work.

 An employee in a private employment relationship or a public-service employment relationship may be temporarily laid off by the employer.
 A managing director, on the other hand, cannot be temporarily laid off.
-Such an employment relationship must be valid indefinitely or for a fixed term.
-However, an employee in a fixed-term employment relationship may only be temporarily laid off if that employee is substituting for another employee who may be temporarily laid off.
+An employee in a fixed-term employment relationship may only be temporarily laid off if that employee is substituting for another employee who may be temporarily laid off.
 Public-service employees, on the other hand, may also be temporarily laid off even if their public-service employment relationship is for a fixed term.

 Your temporary layoff is a full-time temporary layoff if you have no working hours at all during the entire calendar week.
 In this case, the daily allowance will be paid in full for each temporary layoff day, with the same restrictions as for an unemployed person.

 If your temporary layoff does not last a full calendar week, or if it lasts a week but spans 2 calendar weeks (e.g. from Wednesday to Tuesday), it is not a full-time temporary layoff.
 In this case, it is a temporary layoff with shortened weekly working hours.

 If your daily working hours are shortened due to layoff, you have been laid off with shortened daily working hours.
 In this case, the daily allowance is paid out adjusted and income is taken into consideration in the adjustment, depending on when the salary has been paid.